Regulations No. 51 22 statewide laws

 Oregon OR 5 minutes in any 60-minute period Statewide Class C traffic violation, about $165 None notable

-Pennsylvania PA 5 minutes in any 60-minute period Statewide $150 to $300 plus court costs Philadelphia: 2 minutes (more in cold weather), tickets up to $300 per day (Code 12-1127).
+Pennsylvania PA 5 minutes in any 60-minute period Statewide $150 to $300 plus court costs (summary offense); DEP may also assess civil penalties up to $1,000 per day per violation Philadelphia: 2 minutes for heavy-duty diesels, tickets up to $300 per day (5 minutes allowed below 32F, 20 minutes below 20F, zero for layovers) under Air Management Regulation IX, Section III.
+(Code 12-1127 is a separate 3-minute general-vehicle limit.)

 Rhode Island RI 5 consecutive minutes in any 60-minute period Statewide Up to $100 first, up to $500 after None notable